Antelope Island State Park

 Back to contents

-The bunk house is one of the older architectural elements of the ranch.
-Unprotected adobe blocks wear quickly in wet weather, and as a result, the outside of the bunk house was re-faced with concrete block in the early 1940s.
+The bunkhouse is one of the older architectural elements of the ranch.
+Unprotected adobe blocks wear quickly in wet weather, and as a result, the outside of the bunkhouse was re-faced with concrete blocks in the early 1940s.
 Here, it is furnished as it might have been in the 1960s.
-During times of high activity at the ranch, such as wheat harvest, shearing or branding, seasonal hands called the bunk house home.
+During times of high activity at the ranch, such as wheat harvest, shearing or branding, seasonal hands called the bunkhouse home.
 Social activity would likely have taken a different shape here than in the ranch house.
 Although the ranch foreman’s wife kept a civil existence in the ranch house, conduct in the bunk house was otherwise from time to time.
 Restoration efforts required patching several bullet holes in these walls.

 Back to contents